openedx/edx-documentation/en_us/open_edx_release_notes/source/ironwood.rst

 Dynamic Text Type sizing and scaling.
 This change means learners who have set their device text size to being larger now have that setting expressed within the open edX mobile application.
-Additionally, the mobile application now provides clarity into when learner’s will lose access to a course.
-More details around this are included in the Feature Based Enrollments update included below.
+Additionally, the mobile application now provides clarity into when learners will lose access to a course.
+More details around this are included in the `Feature Based Enrollments`_ update.

 Developer Facing Mobile Changes
 -------------------------------